What’s Open In El Yunque National Forest?

 • Baño de Oro Trail – No expected reopening date provided.

-El Yunque Trail & Peak – Use this trail to reach the observation tower atop El Yunque peak.
-The side trails to Los Picachos and Roca El Yunque are open.
-That the lowest segment of El Yunque Trail, that connects the Baño Grande area to the junction with Mt.
-Britton Tower Spur (that’s where the fireplace is located) Has reopened.
-To reach the peak, you can either start by hiking the Mt.
-Britton Trail, and then either go up Route 10, or use the Mt.
-Britton Tower Spur to get to El Yunque Trail or start at Caimatillo Trail and go up from there.
+• The upper Parts of El Yunque Trail & to the Peak – The EL Yunque Trail lower part is open.
+Use this trail to reach the observation tower atop El Yunque peak.
+Currently, to reach the peak, you can either start by hiking the Mt.
+Britton Trail, and then go up Route 10, or use the lower part of the EL Yunque Peak trail, and at the fireplace T, go left onto the Mt.
+Britton Tower Spur and go up Rd 10 to peak. .

 Because we know someone will ask … All photos in this article were taken in 2018 … post-Maria.